Kitwe: History

 Kitwe was founded in 1936 in north-central Zambia as the railway was being built by Cecil Rhodes' company.
 It was first established as an adjunct, non-mining-related but supportive part of an expanding copper-mining centre at Nkana.
 The expanding copper mines at Nkana made it the dominant centre in the region and Kitwe started building up its size and significance over the years, finally surpassing Nkana as the main centre.
 The Rhodesia Railways main line reached the town in 1937, providing passenger services as far south as Bulawayo in today's Zimbabwe, with connections to Cape Town in today's South Africa.
 A branch line was created from Ndola into DR Congo, and from there eventually linked to the Benguela Railway to the Atlantic port of Lobito in Angola, which used to take some of Zambia's copper exports.

 With the upsurge of copper prices in the 1950s Kitwe developed from a small township to the second largest city in Zambia, obtaining city status in 1966.
 It then developed as an industrial and commercial area and later an important agricultural area.

 Mining

 Kitwe is the base for a number of mining operations including the Mopani Copper Mines.
 Kitwe has rich copper, cobalt and emerald deposits among other minerals.
 It is home to Mopani Copper Mine's Nkana Cobalt Plant, one of Africa's largest mines.
-The mine is located 1 km south west of the Kitwe city centre.
+The mine is located 1 kilometre southwest of the Kitwe city centre.
 Nkana cobalt mine is the deepest mine on the Zambian Copperbelt.
 It has two shafts below 1,300 meters and three open pits.
 The plant treats cobalt concentrates to produce high purity cobalt metal.
 At Nkana, copper and cobalt ore is produced from five sources: four underground mines namely, Mindola North Shaft, Mindola Sub Vertical Shaft, Central Shaft, South Ore Body (SOB) Shaft and open pits dotted across the Nkana Oxide Cap.